-The Refare program is a private medical treatment, of a psychological nature, ad hoc invented and realized for the Parental Alienation.
+The Refare program is a private psychological treatment invented and realized for the Parental Alienation.

 Its pioneers are Marco Pingitore (Psychologist-Psychotherapist) and Alessia Mirabelli (Psychologist).